Five Moons Dance Festival

 January 10, 1920 – November 4, 2008

 Rosella Hightower (Choctaw) was born in Durwood, Oklahoma.
 She danced with several influential companies including the Ballet Russe de Monte Carlo, Ballet Theatre, Rene Blum’s Original Ballet Russe and Grand Ballet du Marquis de Cuevas.
-In 1962, Hightower founded the Center for Classical Dance, in Cannes France and in 1981, she became the first American director of the world-renowned Paris Opera Ballet.
+In 1962, Hightower founded the Center for Classical Dance in Cannes, France and in 1981, she became the first American director of the world-renowned Paris Opera Ballet.